Classical equipartition dynamics between axions and non-Abelian gauge fields: Introduction

 The purpose of our study is to simulate the non-equilibrium dynamics numerically.
 To show how the relevant observables can be extracted, we first do this in Minkowskian spacetime, where Hubble damping does not complicate the interpretation.
 We span the regime from underdamped to overdamped oscillations, with the former giving some insight into early matter domination dynamics, and the latter resembling more closely what happens during inflation.
 In particular, from the overdamped regime we can draw first parallels to warm inflation, which we hope to consolidate in a future study that includes Hubble expansion.

 Given that we are not aware of previous numerical simulations of the very same framework, we also invest some effort in spelling out its conceptual and technical foundations.
 That said, the non-Abelian setup has been studied perturbatively in the inflationary context (cf., e.g., refs.~\cite{Domcke:2019lxq,pencil}), and there are also numerical investigations which did include a non-Abelian $F\widetilde F$-operator (cf., e.g., ref.~\cite{bau} and references therein), though in the latter case as a small correction to dynamics that was dominated by renormalizable gauge interactions.
+In a separate line of research, a gauge-singlet inflaton field coupling to a non-Abelian $F F$ rather than $F\widetilde F$-operator has been studied~\cite{scalar}.

 Our presentation is organized as follows.
 We start by summarizing our setup in continuum notation (cf.\ \se\ref{se:summary}).
 Subsequently, some key features of the early-time solution are worked out semi-analytically (cf.\ \se\ref{se:analytic}).
 We then present the implementation (cf.\ \se\ref{se:numerics}) and main findings (cf.\ \se\ref{se:results}) from our non-linear simulations.
 After drawing conclusions and offering an outlook (cf.\ \app\ref{se:concl}), we turn to a detailed specification of the equations of motion and the associated conservation laws, first in continuum (cf.\ \app\ref{se:cont}), and then in the presence of a spatial lattice discretization (cf.\ \app\ref{se:latt}).